danielmoi/vim-tute/vim-edit.md

 ## Yank (Copy)
 ```
 y           yank 1 character (the character under the current cursor position)

+3y          yank 3 characters

 y3l         yank 3 characters, to the right
-[x]y        yank n characters
 ["x]y       into

-y$          yank from here, to end of line, exclude the newline character at the end
+y$          yank from here, to end of line
+            EXCLUDES the newline character

-Y or yy     yank current line,
+Y or yy     yank current line
-            include the newline character at the end of the line [170828]
+            INCLUDES the newline character at the end of the line [170828]